 Callus formation itself, however, does not justify cracking, there would have to be a loss of suppleness of the skin that would be more common in dry feet.
 In the section an Anhidrosis, I have dealt with the approach to dry skin.
 Athletes Foot may lead to dry skin that is less supple, and this may be the cause.

-Skin suppleness can be assisted by emollients or moisturising creams, or improvement in nutrition.
-Podiatrists can remove most of the hard skin with skilled scalpel technique that is painless, and will make the feet feel good again, but the hard skin will build again and one may need maintenance treatment by the Podiatrist.
-Marigold Therapy is a treatment that proposes to restore normal skin through blocking the process of excess skin production.
-This involves the application of a paste derived from marigold flowers, 3-4 applications over a few weeks, then homework with a tincture and oil to maintain the skin.
+Marigold Therapy is a cracked heels treatment that proposes to restore normal skin through blocking the process of excess skin production.
+This involves the application of a paste derived from marigold flowers, three to four applications over a few weeks, then additional self-treatment at home with a tincture and oil to maintain the skin.

 Appreciating the mechanical cause of cracked heels and hard skin and improving foot function can help as well.